maomao726/Compiler_Ada2Javabytecode/README.md

-# Welcome to GitHub Desktop!
+# Compiler project : Ada to  Java bytecode

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop. maomao726
+This project is to build an easy compiler, which can compile an ada text file to an executable java bytecode file.